 Biblical teaching about the Fatherhood of God is of particular value in maintaining the unity created by the Spirit.
 Philemon, for example, was a Christian in Colossae.
 Onesimus was his slave who ran away to Rome.
 When Onesimus was "born again" he automatically became a brother in Christ to the man he had defrauded.
 The unity they experienced, however, was somewhat fragile and they had to "make every effort to keep the unity of the Spirit" (Eph.
 4:3).
 These two brothers in the Family of God were separated by many miles, and many barriers.
 Paul's letter to Philemon is a gracious reminder that our brotherhood in Christ is more important than any obstacle that separates us.
+Paul wrote to Philemon to receive Onesimus "No longer as a slave, but better than a slave, as a dear brother."
+(Philemon 16).
 God has children in every race, kindred, tongue and people.
 His children are both rich and poor and are found in every strata of society.
 As long as God is their Father, however, they are our brothers.
 If Jesus is not ashamed to call them brethren (Heb.
 2:11), neither should we be ashamed to call them brethren.